 - Mt.
 Woodson is the tallest peak of the small range of mountains in the area, including Iron Mountain.

 - Bring lots of water!
 These are our favorite travel water bottles.
-After being out in the heat, we felt extremely parched by the time we got home.
+After being out in the heat, we felt dehydrated when we got home.
 They recommend 2 liters per person.
 We love the Hydro Flask Trail Series bottles.

 - Hike on a weekday to avoid the huge crowds.